imtiazziko/Variational-Fair-Clustering/README.md

 ## Prerequisites

 The code is based on python 3.6 and need the Pandas and Matplotlib libraries.
-We have provided the saved model for our reported results in the paper in the [data](./data) directory.

 ## Usage
 To evaluate the code simply run the following which put the outputs in the [outputs](./outputs) folder.